mhart/awscred/README.md

   - `filename`: the name of the INI file to parse, defaults to `'~/.aws/config'`
   - `profile`: the name of the INI profile to use, defaults to `'default'`
   - `timeout`: the ms timeout on the http call to the EC2 metadata service, defaults to `5000`
+  - `credentialsCallChain`: array of functions to resolve credentials, defaults to `awscred.credentialsCallChain` below
+  - `regionCallChain`: array of functions to resolve region, defaults to `awscred.regionCallChain` below

 All options are also passed to `http.request`, so any standard Node.js HTTP options may be used as well.